endless-sky/endless-sky-wiki/CreatingShips.md

 To create a new ship sprite, just add a PNG file to the images/ship/ directory.
 Everything in the images directory is automatically loaded when the game launches; no need to add it to a list anywhere.

 For collision detection, for all images in images/ship/ and images/asteroid/, or one of their sub-folders, a [polygonal outline](CollisionDetection) is generated when the sprite is loaded.
-This means that it's important for your ship image to be in that folder, so the game knows that it needs to calculate its outline.
+This means that it's important for your ship image to be in that folder, so the game knows that it needs to calculate its outline. **The folder must be named "ship", singular; "ships" will not work.**

 If you want your ship to be animated, just create multiple files with the same name, with "-#.png" appended: